eballetbo/kfragments/README.md

 -n  =  use allnoconfig instead of alldefconfig
 -r  =  list redundant entries when merging fragments -O  =  dir to put generated output files

+## Configuration files

+Below is a list of configuration files that contain the configuration flags that are not currently set in the specific defconfig.

+  multi-v7 - Fragments to apply to multi_v7_defconfig